Java Multithreading Issues in Production: Your options to find and fix

 It is highly difficult, in some cases even for experts, to write thread-safe programs.
 For example, most Java applications use java.text.SimpleDateFormat object to format date strings for display purposes.
 But how many of us know that SimpleDateFormat objects are not thread safe?
 Many developers actually think that a cached static instance of SimpleDateFormat object is the best way of sharing resources.
 So, they declare a static field level instance for such an object and share it across all threads and feel accomplished after their unit tests pass.
 But in reality, this code will fail in production when put under even a decent load.

-Same is the problem with Xerces DOM object, which is also not thread-safe.
+The same problem exists with the Xerces DOM object, which is also not thread-safe.
 It was this Xerces DOM object that caused the multithreading issues in one of my client’s production environment, who had to live with it for years.
 Read their story here.

 But how do we know if our production software has concurrency or multithreading bugs?
 Take a look at the user reported issues or your bug database and look for phrases like